darkoverlordofdata/vala-emscripten/notes.md

 post-process files are in build/src. classes need simple names - the name mangling in the custom script isn't workin correctly for OverlyLongNamedClasses

+### workaround
+to replace an interface, make a struct of delegates

 ### fixed

 array concat: